vanus-labs/docs/content/cloud-docs/sink/aws-rds-mysql/setup.md

 ![10](images/7.png)

-7. Enter the following information
+7. Enter the following information.
 ![11](images/8.png)
 - **DB Instance Identifier:** Give a unique name to your instant.

 - **Master Username:** This is the username that will be used to log in to your DB instance.

-- **Master Password:** This is the password that will be use to log in with the username.
+- **Master Password:** This is the password that will be used to log in with the username.

 - **Confirm password:** Write the password again.

 8. Leave the default Instance configuration.

-9. Select the gp2 storage type, it's efficient and cost effective for our intended use.
+9. Select the GP2 storage type.
+It's efficient and cost-effective for our intended use.
 ![12](images/9.png)